iker-gonzalez/get_next_line/README.md

 For detailed information, refer to the [**subject of this project**](https://github.com/appinha/42cursus/tree/master/_PDFs).

-	🚀 TLDR: this project consists of coding a function that returns one line at a time from a text file.
+	🚀 This project consists of coding a function that returns one line at a time from a text file.

 ## 🛠️ Usage